 Reticulated Python Facts

-- Firstly, the truly amazing animal named the Reticulated Python constitutes a particularly large variety of python.
-In point of fact, although not the most heavily built, it currently ranks as the longest snakes on earth.
+- The amazing animal named the Reticulated Python is a particularly large variety of python.
+In fact, although not the most heavily built, it currently ranks as the longest snakes on earth.
 That impressive fact alone makes the creature worthy of note.

-- Secondly, just as with other types of pythons, this truly amazing animal also feeds as a constrictor.
-This occurs due to the fact that the enormous snake has no venom.
+- Just as with other types of pythons, though, this truly amazing animal feeds as a constrictor, since the enormous snake has no venom.
 In addition, fully grown adult individuals become more than powerful enough to kill a human being.

 Reticulated Python Physical Description

-Further, typical adults actually measure around 20 ft (6.1 m) in total length.
-Additionally, the typical mature individual also weighs about 165 lb (75 kg).
-The species presents no discernible sexual dimorphism, with both genders possessing the same appearance and size.
+Typical adults actually measure around 20 ft (6.1 m) in total length, and the usual mature individual further weighs about 165 lb (75 kg).
+The species presents no discernible sexual dimorphism, however, with both genders possessing the same appearance and size.

-Its markings remain highly distinctive, and typically consist of rather intricate geometric patterns.
-These fascinating patterns also combine a rather wide variety of color shades.
-The exact colors vary according to the geographical range.
-This sometimes makes the snake difficult to identify.
+Its markings remain highly distinctive, and typically consist of intricate geometric patterns.
+These patterns also combine a quite wide variety of color shades.
+The exact colors vary according to the geographical range, sometimes making the snake difficult to identify.

-This great variation in coloring also represents an evolutionary adaptation to the local environment.
-Furthermore, its remarkable natural camouflage makes this highly dangerous animal almost invisible in its respective habitats.
+This great variation in coloring among the King Cobra also represents an evolutionary adaptation to the local environment.
+Its remarkable natural camouflage also serves to make this highly dangerous animal almost invisible in its respective habitats.